 Do you want to see a large waterfall and old rusting cars along a pretty and mostly shaded hike?
 This is an odd combination, but just what you’ll see up Farmington Canyon on this shady hike.

-The canyon is just east of Lagoon amusement park.
+Farmington Canyon is just east of Lagoon amusement park.
 The road is kind of narrow, but paved until just before the parking lot.
+From the parking area the trail heads up into the trees.

 Right near the beginning of the trail there is a little cave.
 It’s so sad that it has been vandalized.
 Please leave no trace so others can enjoy the beauty.